29next/simple-upsell-bump/README.md

 Simple app that adds a configurable upsell bump in the storefront checkout flow to help merchants offer a complimentary product and increase AOV.

-> This app is an example and is meant to be a starting point for developers to fork and add their own custom logic multiple differen't upsell offer trigger options or any additional business logic necessary for a merchant's unqiue requirements.
+> This app is an example and is meant to be a starting point for developers to fork and add their own custom logic such as multiple upsell offers, differen't trigger options, or any additional business logic necessary for a merchant's unqiue requirements.

 ### How It Works